 So, my dad’s a financial advisor…but what did that really teach me?
-I mean it would look pretty bad if I were a terrible saver and extravagant spender, right?
+I mean, it would look pretty bad if I were a terrible saver and extravagant spender, right?
 How much of his work life was ingrained into my upbringing?
-Although our conversations may not look as formal as his interactions with current clients, I think I’ve picked up on many of his financial values.
+Although our conversations may not look as formal as his interactions with clients, I think I’ve picked up on many of his financial values.

 My dad is an excellent teacher.
 He encouraged me to accompany him to the bank from a young age.
 I was allowed to view our family’s safety deposit box and had a savings account in my name from before I can remember.
 When I was old enough, I immediately applied for a credit card in order to build credit and make my own timely payments.
 Even at twenty-one, I know that budgeting is important.
 It may look a lot different for a young adult than for someone twice my age, but I think the underlying principles are the same.

-I have always been mindful of my spending and have recognized the difference between needs and wants.
-Before purchasing a product, I challenge myself to question my decision, do I really need the newest iPhone?
-Is this an impulse purchase, or is this new swimsuit actually necessary?
-I also follow simple rules like saving more than I spend, and slowly putting away money for retirement.
-As a result, I believe being smart about money is an attitude, it is a choice.
-According to a T. Rowe Price Parents Kids & Money Survey (2017), 59% of parents worry that they spoil their kids, and 55% of them believe they spend too much money on things their kids don’t really need.
+I have always been mindful of my spending and I recognize the difference between needs and wants.
+Before purchasing a product, I challenge myself to question my decision: Do I really need the newest iPhone?
+Is this an “impulse purchase” or is this new swimsuit actually necessary?
+I also follow simple rules like saving more than I spend and slowly putting away money for retirement.
+I believe being smart about money is an attitude—and a choice.